 You have the same obligation to maintain the car as the primary borrower.
 If the principal borrower fails to maintain and repair the car, you will have to pay, as it is a shared responsibility.
 If the car is not maintained, the leasing company will impose charges at the end of the lease.
-If the primary borrower -- and you -- fail to pay the charges, it will affect both of your credit scores.
+This can include excess wear and tear, such as damage to the interior and scratches and dings that aren't repaired.

 A third party can be used to pay off the debt when the primary and the secondary borrowers fail to pay.
 You and the primary borrower can use a debt-consolidating company that will take on the risk of paying the loan.

 You can arrange with the primary borrower to take over the lease, but the leasing and finance companies must also agree.
 If you as the cosigner are unable to make a current payment on the lease, inquire if the finance company offers a forbearance.
 If so, this may provide you with a temporary reprieve for a month or two.